adambard/learnxinyminutes-docs/ruby.html.markdown

 grade = 'B'
 case grade
 when 'A'
-  puts "way to go kiddo"
+  puts "Way to go kiddo"
 when 'B'
   puts "Better luck next time"
 when 'C'